realXtend/doc/arch_article/simple.rst

 itself [tundraproject]_.
 This allows Naali to run as standalone for local authoring, or for single user applications, but also for using it as a server to host worlds on the net instead of using OpenSimulator.
-With Tundra LLUDP is no longer used, but all basic functionality is achieved with the generic EC synchronization.
+With Tundra the LLUDP protocol is no longer used, but all basic functionality is achieved with the generic EC synchronization.
 For the transport layer, we are using a new protocol called kNet which can run either on top of UDP or TCP [knet]_. kNet is similar to eNet but